rileyle/udaq/README.md

 signals.
 Write time and voltage data from all enabled channels to a CSV file `RUNXXXX_traces.csv`.
 (See also `Pulse Width`)

-`Pulse Width` : Width in samples of the minimum rise time of signals on this channel for the purpose of identifying traces to write.
+`Pulse Width` : Rise time in samples of signals on this channel, used for the purpose of identifying traces to write.
 (See also `Traces`.)

 The `ZERO` timing strategy determines the time the signal leaves a window between +`Threshold` and -`Threshold`.
 If `Trigger Direction` is `RISING`, the